CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 ### Metadata

-Metadata refers to information about the content of the tileset - it may be applicable to different components of 3D Tiles: tileset, layers and tiles.
+Metadata refers to application specific information.
+It can be associated with different components of 3D Tiles: tileset, layers and tiles.

 #### Classes